-2. Mixing in Pigment
+2. Mix in honey

 Note: Each natural pigment has different properties and behaves differently, so you will need to adjust accordingly.
 For example, we find that Ultramarine Blue needs a little more pigment than 1:1, and Terre Verte needs less pigment.